-Congratulations to the winners and finalists of the North Queensland region.
+Congratulations to the 11 winners and all the finalists of the North Queensland region.

 Harry Hauenschild Apprentice of the Year

 Qualification: Certificate III in Electrotechnology Electrician

 Benjamin Zabel completed his Certificate III in Electrotechnology Electrician with Townsville City Council in March 2023.
 He is committed to completing his Certificate III in Instrumentation and Control to widen his career opportunities.
 Benjamin's apprenticeship developed his life skills and resilience, and he has become an apprentice mentor, team captain, and health and safety representative.
 Benjamin believes being positive, calm, and adaptive are essential to working effectively in a team.

 Oscar Turner, Certificate III in Engineering - Mechanical Trade